amandabadger/gladiator/README.md

 # Gladiator
-A text-based gladiator fighting game on the command line.

-## Summary
 Enter a world of glory as a Gladiator.
 How long can you survive?
 Can you earn enough to buy your freedom?

+## Summary
+A text-based gladiator fighting game on the command line.

 ## Status
 This game is a work in progress.

+## To Do
+Stat point distribution
+Inventory Management
+Shop
+Game Balance
+Combat
+Saving Scores